 VOC is a term that is used to describe the experience and expectations that customers have from a customer.

-They voice their take on the expectations that they have and the experiences that they have got from the business through customer feedback.
+They voice their take on the expectations they have from the brand and the experiences they receive from the brand through customer feedback.

 So, is customer feedback and VOC one and the same?

-Customer feedback is the actual customer reviews, ratings, and testimonials that a customer gives for the business.
+Customer feedback is the actual customer reviews, ratings, and testimonials that a customer gives for a brand.

-Voice of customer captures the overall sentiments and customer loyalty that the customer has towards the business.
+Voice of customer captures the overall sentiments and customer loyalty that the customer has towards a brand.

 It is only in recent years that VOC has got maximum tractions.